cinderblock/uMaker/README.md

 This set of makefiles is intended to be used by all embedded projects.
 Each file is intended to be included from a main Makefile when its features are needed while providing as many defaults as possible.

+## Getting Started

+ - Copy one of the sample Makefiles to your project dir and rename it to `Makefile`
+ - Set `UMAKER` to the uMkaer directory
+ - Set the `C` and/or `CPP` vars in your new `Makefile`
+ - Select which uMaker tools are included

 ## Conventions

 These tools have very strict naming requirements.
 Things will break if you forget a /.